sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/contributions.md

 ---- |:--------:|
 Intermediate | 30 minutes

-Sourcegraph extension contributions, is the functionality an extension contributes via commands invoked from menu items (e.g. button) configured in the [extension manifest](../manifest.md).
-These commands can be invoked manually in extension code, as well as from other extensions.

-Menu items can be injected into pre-defined UI locations such as:
+**Contributions** are the combination of UI elements configured by your Sourcegraph extension that invoke built-in and custom functionality.
+When present, UI elements can only be added to pre-defined locations such as:

 - The file header
 - Command palette